 Our helpline costs £15 an hour to run and is funded through voluntary donations, grants and trusts.
 In the last 5 years it is estimated we have helped over 15,000 individuals through contacts made to the helpline.

 There really is no such thing a typical day on the helpline, the calls and emails are so varied in topics.
 The helpline sometimes tackle very serious issues such as calls from individuals on the spectrum who are desperate, lonely and feeling like they have no-where to turn.
 Families who feel they cannot cope with their child’s violent or aggressive behaviour due to a build-up of anxiety or frustration.
-There are those seeking information about autism diagnosis, benefits, support groups and there are even questions about autism friendly hairdressers or what is the best dog for a child with autism.
+There are those seeking information about autism diagnosis, benefits, support groups and there are even questions about autism friendly hairdressers or what is the best dog for an autistic child.
 The list really is endless.

 We are usually the first point of contact for families and individuals in crisis.
 There is a desperate need for the service we provide.